 The law school application process is very straightforward, but it does require some planning.
-Our application deadline for fall admission is March 31, 2018.
+Our application deadline for summer admission is April 15th.
+Our application deadline for fall admission is May 31, 2018.
 Late applications may be possible though, depending on space availability.

 Spring 2019 application will be available June 1, 2018 through November 30, 2018.